WAA11707/ARTI308-Machine-Learning-Labs-Waleed-Alghamdi-/LAB-4/README.md

-# Lab 4: Heart Failure Data Refinement & Preprocessing
+# Lab 4: Data Quality Assessment & Preprocessing

 ## Project Summary
 This lab explores the essential second phase of the Machine Learning lifecycle: **Data Preprocessing**.
 Since raw clinical data is frequently riddled with inconsistencies, noise, or missing entries, this project utilizes the `waleed.csv` heart failure dataset to practice robust cleaning and preparation methods before any predictive modeling begins.